Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 The controlled substances act

 If there are laws concerning how, when and under what circumstances a drug can be manufactured, sold or used (as is the case with most recreational drugs and pharmaceutical medications), it will be listed in one of five “schedules” on the controlled substances act.
-Knowing where a drug is positioned on the substances act can give you a rough idea for its potential to cause harm and the likely legal consequences of misusing it.
+Knowing where a drug is positioned on the substances act can give you a rough idea of its potential to cause harm and the likely legal consequences of misusing it.
 You can find out about scheduled drugs and the controlled substances act in a later, dedicated module.

 All scheduled drugs can cause health problems and overdose when taken in large enough quantities.
 The same is true of unscheduled drugs (like caffeine, nicotine and alcohol), despite them being readily available.
 Equally, all drugs can impair your driving ability.
 Remember, any substance that alters the functioning of the brain and body will also alter the way you drive.
 The precise impairments you experience will depend on the type of drug you have taken.

 Do you know the difference between stimulant, depressant and hallucinogenic drugs?
 While every drug creates a unique chemical reaction in the body which leads to different effects, most drugs can be classified as either a stimulant, depressant or hallucinogen, based on their main biological action.

 Drugs such as cocaine, Adderall, methamphetamine and MDMA are stimulants, in that they make bodily processes work faster.
 Behind the wheel, this effect often results in speeding, tailgating, aggressive behavior and disregard of road rules.